bvermeulen/Django/readme.md

 # Howdiweb
->Website application with topic board and personal news feed if user is logged in
+>>Website application with topic board and personal news feeds

 The website is available at:
 https://www.howdiweb.nl